Yamaha YZF-R3 does 0-60 in 5.1 and 0-100 mph in 17.10 seconds

-Yamaha were a little late to the low-capacity entry level sportbike market that saw several new bikes introduced by competitors in the last decade.
+Yamaha was a little late to the low-capacity entry-level sportbike market that saw several new bikes introduced by competitors in the last decade.

 When you only have 42 hp even small weight savings can have a profound effect on straight-line performance.

-The R3 does produce its peak torque quite close to its peak power at only 1500 rpm apart but there is good drive from 7000 rpm, which is the sweet spot in the power curve and exactly where you’d want to keep the motor buzzing if getting a move on or chasing down your friends through your roads of choice.
+But there is a good drive available from 7000 rpm, which is the sweet spot in the power curve and exactly where you’d want to keep the motor buzzing if getting a move on or chasing down your friends through your roads of choice.

-This is a time that beats-out one of its main rivals the – Ninja 300, a bike which we tested earlier but does not quite have the legs of its bigger brother the – Ninja 400 which is a bike that leads the class, and almost bites on the heels of the bikes next up in class such as the MT-07.
+That bike is a bike that leads the class, and almost bites on the heels of the bikes next up in class such as the MT-07.

 Amazingly the R3 is faster than the restricted A2/LAMS CBR650R despite having half the engine size

 Kawasaki Ninja 400 vs Yamaha YZF-R3 HERE